zurichat/zc_plugin_tools/README.md

  git pull upstream dev
  ```

- - Switch to a new branch (development)
+ - Switch to a new branch (dev)
  ```
- git checkout -b development
+ git checkout -b dev
  ```

  - Add your work/code